GSA/ACoP-FDEM-Showcase/EMR/README.md

-- PySpark example querying and writing to same google sheets using Google Sheets API
+- PySpark example querying and writing back to the same google sheets using Google Sheets API (updating sheet)
 - Done in OCFO Prod EMR
+- Note: must share file with the OCFO EMR service account to query